 The main objective of the ERP system is to increase the organizational efficiency of the organization by managing and improving the use of company resources.
 Improving and/or reducing the number of resources needed without sacrificing quality and performance are key to improving business growth and profitability effectively.
 ERP systems typically cover all aspects of business operations and communications:

-- The real-time operation, Improve Quality
+- The real-time operation improves quality.

-ERP software has the ability to collect and compare metrics across departments and to provide a number of different reports based on roles or specific user preferences.
+Enterprise resource planning software has the ability to collect and compare metrics across departments and to provide a number of different reports based on roles or specific user preferences.
 The data collected makes data discovery and reporting faster and provides a complete view of business performance with full insight into how resources are spent with the rich analytics dashboard.

-ERP synchronizes reporting and automation by reducing the need to maintain separate databases and spreadsheets that need to be manually merged to generate reports.
+Enterprise resource planning synchronizes reporting and automation by reducing the need to maintain separate databases and spreadsheets that need to be manually merged to generate reports.
 This combined data collection and reporting provides valuable insights, such as where to reduce costs and streamline processes, and provides information on how to make real-time business decisions.

 Evolution of ERP

 MRP: ERP started with Material Requirement Planning ( MRP).
-MRP was responsible for the two basic functions of Materials Management and Inventory Management and generally catered to a manufacturing organization.
+MRP was responsible for the two basic functions of materials management and inventory management and generally catered to a manufacturing organization.

 MRP-II: The upgrade to MRP was MRP-II.
 MRP-II, together with Materials Management and Inventory Management, provided for production planning.

 ERP: Business Resource Planning.
 This package included a full suite of applications ranging from Sales and Distribution, Planning, Materials Management, Quality Management, Human Resources, and Financial Accounting.